brianr747/platform/README.md

 reticulate.
 An example is given.
 (I have terrible legacy code in a side folder.)
 It can also push time series to the database.
 (Since they come from *R*, they are part of the "push only" provider.)

+It would be fairly straightforward to create Excel support using the *xlwings* package.
+Using *xlwings*, it would be possible to create a custom function that wraps the *fetch()* command.

 ### Programming Support